eneiascs/dsm-experiments/README.md

 ## Running ##

-The file `docker-compose.yml` contains all the configurations required to run all the Docker containers containing the tool's components.
+The file `docker-compose.yml` contains the configuration necessary to run all the Docker containers containing the components.
 This file also loads some environment variables defined in the file `.env`.

 To run all the components, use the command `docker-compose up`.